streamdal/streamdal/README.md

 Make sure to run tests via `make test`.
 This is necessary as we have to set certain environment variables for the tests to run properly.

-Use `go run main.go --seed-dummy-data` to seed NATS with test data for use with development and hand-testing
+Use `go run main.go --seed-dummy-data` to seed redis with test data for use with development and hand-testing